DragMaid/obsidian-notes/notes/JCU courses/CP1402 - Network Fundamentals/OSI Module.md

 ![[Pasted image 20240918141246.png]]

 # Session layer
 + The session layer controls the conversations between different computers.
 A session or connection between machines is set up, managed.
-Session layer services also include authentication and reconnection. (e.g SSH connections -> expiration -> authentication)
+Session layer services also include authentication and re-connection. (e.g SSH connections -> expiration -> authentication)
 + Describes how data can be synced and recovered if messages don't arrive intact (packet loss)

 # Presentation layer